gauravASC/markdown/README.md

 # Group Task

-- What are some other examples that could use “markdown”?
+- Where would use you markdown?

 - Ask the following questions:
  	- manage lot of text?
- 	- should it be quick and easy to edit?
+ 	- quick and easy to edit?
 	- is readibility important?
 ---